Jai1122/deepwiki-open-v1/README.md

 ## ❓ Troubleshooting

 ### API Key Issues
-- **"Missing environment variables"** or **"No working LLM providers found"**: Your `.env` file contains placeholder values like `your-google-api-key-here`.
+- **"Missing environment variables"** or **"No working LLM providers available"**: Your `.env` file contains placeholder values like `your-google-api-key-here`.
 Replace these with real API keys from [Google AI Studio](https://makersuite.google.com/app/apikey) or [OpenAI Platform](https://platform.openai.com/api-keys)
-- **"API key not valid"**: Check that you've copied the full key correctly with no extra spaces
+- **"API authentication failed"**: Check that you've copied the full key correctly with no extra spaces
+- **"API quota exceeded"**: You've hit rate limits.
+Try using a different provider or wait before retrying
 - **"Configuration error for provider"**: The API key is invalid or expired.
 Get a new key from the provider
 - **"OpenRouter API error"**: Verify your OpenRouter API key is valid and has sufficient credits
 - **"Azure OpenAI API error"**: Verify your Azure OpenAI credentials (API key, endpoint, and version) are correct and the service is properly deployed

 ### Connection Problems
-- **"Cannot connect to API server"** or **"Connection timeout"**: Make sure the API server is running on port 8001.
-Check with `lsof -i :8001`
+- **"WebSocket connection failed"**: The API server isn't running or is unreachable.
+Check that the API server is running on port 8001 with `lsof -i :8001`
-- **"WebSocket connection failed"**: The API server isn't running or is unreachable
-- **"CORS error"**: The API is configured to allow all origins, but if you're having issues, try running both frontend and backend on the same machine
+- **"Connection timeout"**: The server is taking too long to respond.
+This may indicate network issues or overloaded services
+- **"Stream processing timed out"**: The repository may be too complex.
+Try with a smaller repository or contact support
+- **"Connection lost"**: Network interruption occurred during processing.
+The system will attempt to reconnect automatically

 ### Generation Issues
-- **"Error generating wiki"** or **Wiki generation stops**: Usually an API key issue.
-Check server logs and ensure you have valid API keys in `.env`
+- **"Repository analysis failed"**: Check if the repository URL is accessible and you have proper permissions for private repos
+- **"Stream response generator failed to start"**: Usually indicates a provider configuration issue.
+Check server logs for specific errors
+- **"Repository processing failed"**: The repository may be too large or contain unsupported file types
 - **"Invalid repository format"**: Make sure you're using a valid GitHub, GitLab or Bitbucket URL format
 - **"Could not fetch repository structure"**: For private repositories, ensure you've entered a valid personal access token with appropriate permissions
 - **"Diagram rendering error"**: The app will automatically try to fix broken diagrams

+### Enhanced Error Reporting
+DeepWiki now provides detailed error messages that help identify the specific issue:
+- **Provider-specific errors**: Messages indicate which AI provider failed and why
+- **Timeout information**: Clear indication when operations exceed time limits
+- **Progress indicators**: Real-time status updates show where processing stopped
+- **Validation errors**: Specific feedback on malformed requests or invalid parameters

 ### Common Solutions
+1. **Check real-time error messages**: The UI now displays specific error details with actionable guidance
+2. **Review server logs**: Comprehensive logging helps identify the exact failure point
+3. **Try provider fallback**: The system automatically attempts multiple providers if one fails
+4. **Monitor progress updates**: Real-time status messages indicate processing stage
-1. **Restart both servers**: Sometimes a simple restart fixes most issues
+5. **Restart if needed**: Sometimes a simple restart fixes persistent issues
-2. **Check console logs**: Open browser developer tools to see any JavaScript errors
-3. **Check API logs**: Look at the terminal where the API is running for Python errors

 ## 🤝 Contributing